Record Format

 and DataLayout

-were designed to solve this challenge, and since, record format version changes are very rarely needed.
+were designed to solve these challenges, and since, record format version changes are very rarely needed.
 RecordFormat

-abstracts the description of a record as a succession of typed blocks, embedding descriptions, including DataLayout
+structures records as a succession of typed content blocks, embedding descriptions, including DataLayout

 definitions, in the stream itself.
-VRS uses these embedded descriptions to interpret records, calculate content block boundaries using DataLayout Conventions, and pass parsed content blocks to callbacks.
+VRS uses these embedded descriptions to interpret records, calculate content block boundaries using DataLayout Conventions, and send parsed content blocks to RecordFormatStreamPlayer

 RecordFormat